Category: Mobility (Page 1 of 2)

 • Capture operational parameter (meter reading)

 By having a mobile device to capture these data on the field as it happens, organizations benefit from having much more accurate data.
-The last one is a key enabler for a comprehensive Condition Monitoring program which is an important topic and I’ll cover in a separate post.
+The last one is a key enabler for a comprehensive Condition Monitoring program which is an important topic and I’ll cover it in a separate post.

-Physical signature: the ability to physically sign on a mobile device sounds great.
+The ability to physically sign on a mobile device sounds great.
 Most mobile apps has this function.
 I have implemented this a few times.
 The user can physically sign on a mobile device.
 The signature is printed at the bottom of some BIRT reports (e.g. Work Completion form or Risk Assessment form etc.).
 It looked great and the customers were excited about it.
 But in all honesty, I find it’s not really an important feature.

-Inspection Form: added from Maximo 7.6.0.8 as part of the Work Center module, and progressively improved in the last few releases.
-This is the best feature among those added to Maximo for the last 10 years.
-However, the Work Center interface is still too limited to be practical (UI is too slow, requires stable and fast connectivity, and not customizable).
 EzMaxMobile does the job very well by providing responsive online and offline UI and works well with the out-of-the-box backend in Maximo.
 From my limited knowledge, Datasplice had Inspection app since at least a few years back, long before Maximo.
 That is because Datasplice is an independent system with its own database.
 There are inspection mobile solutions provided by industrial vendors too (e.g. Honeywell).

-I don’t know how well these solutions work.
-My point is this is a common requirement and haven’t been addressed by Maximo until recently.
-By filling out inspection forms on a mobile device, data is fed directly to meter reading tables and the condition monitoring app in Maximo which raises alarms or PM work orders automatically.
+Me counting and capturing item spec at a time mobile solution wasn’t available.
 All data needed to be manually entered into Maximo by some interns later on

-Inventory Issue/Transfer/Receipt: I’ve seen some projects involved these apps.
+I’ve seen some projects involved these apps.
 In general, how often it is used and how much value it brings to the organization is not known to me.
 I think it does add value, but of course, not at the level of the Point-of-Sales solutions we often see in a supermarket.

-Risk Assessment/Toolbox Talk: this is a great use case for a mobile app.
+This is a great use case for a mobile app.
 It is something that must be done on the field, it adds a lot of value in term of safety improvement and compliance.
 In many cases, it has some legal implication.
 Unfortunately, even the Oil & Gas (HSE) module in Maximo does not meet all of the requirement and usually needs a lot of customization.
 We had implemented this feature in EzMaxMobile for some clients.
 But the assessment forms and the compliance requirements are different in each industry and from company to company.
 Thus, I don’t think we can see a standard risk assessment mobile app for Maximo anytime soon.
 If your company needs it, you may have to pay for the customization effort.

 A risk assessment form on iPad screen